Sergio00166/OEPWS/README.md

 Example *copy test::Users\\test2 from C:\ to D:\\::E:\\folder* <br>
 and also you can use "from"/"in" to indicate where are the files/dir and "to" to indicate the destination
 <br><br>
-Using ";" like linux cli and when using "sudo"+commands using "&"
+Using ";" like linux cli and when using ""+commands using "&"
 <br><br>

 *Enviorment variables*